 Naruko lacquerware Naruko shikki

-Artisanal technique boasting a 350-year history
+Artisanal technique of over 350-year history

 Beautiful grain rises to the surface with every use